mstevens/wn/README.md

 I (Michael) did not write this, but I couldn't find a copy so I wanted to put it on github somewhere.

+This is a mildly hacked about with version.

 ## Original README

 The WN home pages are at <http://www.wnserver.org/> (Europe) and